Alistair Bunkall: Early career

 After leaving Sherborne School, Bunkall gained work experience at the Dorset Echo, a local daily newspaper.
 While still at the University of Bristol, he worked for BBC Radio Bristol and BBC Somerset Sound.
-After completing his Post Graduate Degree at City University in London in 2004, he joined BBC News, and reported for the BBC One O'Clock News.
-He wen onto work in two ITV regions, initially as a Sports Correspondent: ITV Central and ITV Thames Valley, and for the CKNW radio station in the city of Vancouver in British Columbia, on the West Coast of Canada.
+After completing his postgraduate degree at City University in London in 2004, he joined BBC News, and reported for the BBC One O'Clock News.
+He went on to work in two ITV regions, initially as a sports correspondent: ITV Central and ITV Thames Valley, and for the CKNW radio station in the city of Vancouver in British Columbia, on the West Coast of Canada.

 Sky News

 Bunkall joined Sky News as a general news reporter in 2007.
-He has held various positions at the channel including as Business Correspondent, Political Correspondent & Defence and Security Correspondent.
-He is currently the channel's Middle East Correspondent.
+He has held various positions at the channel including as business correspondent, political correspondent, and defence and security correspondent.
+He is currently the channel's Middle East correspondent.

-He has reported from Sudan in the run-up to the crucial elections leading up to Independence, and on the Norwegian twin terror attacks in early 2011.
+He has reported from Sudan in the run-up to the crucial elections leading up to independence, and on the Norwegian twin terror attacks in early 2011.

 Bunkall also reported from Denmark after the attempted assassination of a Danish cartoonist.

 In 2014 he was deployed to the Philippines in the aftermath of Typhoon Haiyan to report on the multi-national humanitarian relief effort.